A US biotechnology companyGilead Sciences has formalized an agreement with China to conduct clinical trials on Remdesivir.

 The patient was given Remdesivir on the seventh day of his hospitalization, January 26th.
 The following day his clinical condition improved, and he didn't need a respirator.
 To date, the patient remains hospitalized, but on the mend.
 "All the symptoms have resolved except for his cough, which however is decreasing", the researchers wrote.

 “The patient had a fever of 39,4 degrees the day we treated him with the Gilead drug.
 The following day the fever dropped to 37,3 degrees and then progressed normally, " says the doctor George Diaz, patient's attending physician at the Providence Regional Medical Center Everett.

 Dr Diaz warned, however, that the drug needs to be studied in large clinical trials to determine if it is an effective treatment for coronavirus.

 A spokeswoman for Gilead Sciences declined to say how many patients are receiving the drug or where they are.

-In clinical trials of Ebola patients, the drug was less effective than rival treatments.
-In animal studies, the drug helped reduce lung disease in mice infected with MERS, Middle Eastern respiratory syndrome.
-It's another coronavirus.
+In clinical trials of Ebola patients, the drug has been less effective than rival treatments.
+In animal studies, the drug has helped reduce lung disease in mice infected with MERS, Middle Eastern respiratory syndrome.
+It is another coronavirus.